carefree0910/carefree-learn/README.md

 ```

+## Examples

++ [Titanic](https://carefree0910.me/carefree-learn-doc/docs/user-guides/examples/#titanic) – the best, first challenge for you to dive into ML competitions and familiarize yourself with how the Kaggle platform works.

 ## Citation

 If you use `carefree-learn` in your research, we would greatly appreciate if you cite this library using this Bibtex: